sagarnidhish/sagarnidhish.github.io/_pages/about.md

 With a strong technical foundation, I enjoy working at the intersection of **machine learning** and **scientific domains**, exploring how data and algorithms can transform our understanding of complex systems.
 My efforts have resulted in peer-reviewed publications and international conference presentations (NeurIPS 2024).

 Beyond academics, I’m deeply passionate about teaching and giving back to the community.
-Beside research, I tutor through **MIT’s ESOL program**, or leading sports initiatives at IISc, I strive to create positive impacts wherever I go.
+Beside research, I am a tutor at **MIT’s ESOL program**, teaching English to non-native staff (includes many janitors) at MIT.

+I am into long-distance running, having won medals in my university.

-When I’m not working on my projects, you can find me experimenting with coding challenges, exploring new AI frameworks, or enjoying a game of badminton.
+When I’m not working on my projects, you can find me experimenting with coding challenges, exploring new AI frameworks, or enjoying a game of chess.
+I aim to create a positive impact wherever I go, and am a big believer in working with people.

-Feel free to explore my **projects**, **publications**, and **blog** for more insights into my journey.
-Don’t hesitate to reach out if you’d like to collaborate or discuss shared interests!
+Feel free to explore my **research**, and **blog** for more insights into my journey.
+Please feel free to reach out (links on the left) if you’d like to collaborate and/or discuss shared interests!